statisticsnorway/ssb-timeseries/README.md

-# arkitektur-poc-tidsserier
+# Time Series

-Created by:
-Bernhard Ryeng <'rye@ssb.no

----

-statisticsnorway/arkitektur-poc-tidsserier
+## Background

+Statistics Norway is building a new procuction system in the cloud.

+In a move towards open source technologies, we attempt to shift the responsibilities for technical solution closer to the teams that own the statistical processes.

+In the spirit of that:
+ * Python is replacing SAS for production
+ * Oracle databases and ODI for ETL are largely to be replaced with Python code and Parquet files a data lake architecture.

+While databases are not completely banned, thourough consideration is required to apply them.  the time series solution FAME needs to a replacement.

 Basic read/write functionality, calculations, time aggregation and plotting was demonstrated Friday December 8.
 See `src/demo.ipynb` for demo content and `tests/test_*.py` for more examples of what works and in some cases what does not.

 Note that
+ * linux spesific filepaths have been rewritten, *but not tested in a Windows environment*.
- * filepaths are linux spesific, so Windows without WSL is nmot supported (yet). the solutionm relies on env vars  TIMESERIES_ROOT and LOG_LOCATION.
+ * the solutionm relies on env vars  TIMESERIES_ROOT and LOG_LOCATION.
 They *must* be set if `/home/jovyan/sample-data` is not reachable, but *should* be set anyway.
 * with env variables set and the code on python path `poetry run pytest` should succeed.
 If not, let me know that I ****** something up. ;)

 ## To get started